 As if its predatory prowess wasn’t enough, the mantis shrimp is also endowed with incredible eyesight.
 Humans have three types of color-receptive cones—green, blue and red—that form the basis of how we perceive all color.
 The mantis shrimp has 16 types of color-receptive cones.
 That means the way it processes light and color is beyond anything we can imagine.

 Many species of mantis shrimp are very colorful themselves, like the peacock mantis shrimp (Odontodactylus scyllarus) pictured here.
-This illustration by Swedish zoologist Carl Linnaeus is in the Department of Invertebrate Zoology Collections of the Smithsonian’s National Museum of Natural History.
+This illustration is in the Department of Invertebrate Zoology Collections of the Smithsonian’s National Museum of Natural History.